m-rishab/Stock-Trend-Prediction-LSTM-/README.md

 5. **Prediction:**
    - Use the trained model to predict future stock prices.

-## Project Demo

-[Include a link or GIF demonstrating the project in action.]

 ## Website

-Explore the live version of the project on [project website link].
+Explore the live version of the project on [[project website link](https://stock-prediction-f01l.onrender.com/)].

+## Steps to Run the Project

 ## Steps to Run the Project